evanx/certserver/README.md

 {"error":"revoked"}
 ```

-where the `app` is the client of our auth server, which wants to authenticate its SSL clients e.g. `client0.`
+where the `app` is the client of the server, which wants to authenticate its SSL clients e.g. `client0.`

 ### Redis